-The library is closed due to COVID-19, a Click and Collect service will be available from the 13 April 2021, please check our opening hours for times.
+The library is open for a Click and Collect service only, please check our opening hours for times.
 Our Library and information services are still available online.
-Please contact us at firstname.lastname@example.org for help and further information
+Please contact us at email@example.com for help and further information

 A national resource for the UK marine and earth science community and is open to the public for reference.